lih/WiQEE/README.md

 Beyond the obvious (`make` and a shell), the following utilities will need to be installed on your system beforehand :

-  - [SassC][sassc], a SCSS preprocessor, is a Ruby gem, usually found in the system package manager.
+  - [SassC][sassc], a SCSS preprocessor, comes in many forms, and is usually found in the system package manager.
 If not, you can install it from the above link, or from [the official Sass site](https://sass-lang.com/install), whichever is easiest

   - [Pandoc][pandoc] is a general-purpose document converter, which is here used